 A victim’s options vary from state to state.
 In addition to a criminal case, victims can sue their assailants for compensation from the attack, and they may be eligible for benefits from a state victims’ fund.
 A victim may also have rights against “third parties” who are responsible in some way for the incident.

 These third parties might include landlords, bars, restaurants, stores, parking garages, universities, colleges, bus or train stations, hospitals, schools, employers, or other businesses that owed a duty to the victim and may be partially responsible for failing to prevent or deter the crime.
 For instance, a landlord generally has a duty to provide sufficient security so that an assailant cannot simply walk in the door.
 Failure to provide locks on an apartment door may make a landlord liable for a sexual assault that occurs in the apartment.
 If you are a victim and have specific questions or concerns about compensation for your losses arising out of a sexual assault, you should contact an experienced plaintiffs’ law firm.

 No victim should suffer through a sexual assault alone.
 Friends, family, medical and law enforcement personnel, and attorneys are all sources of help and support.
 Because sexual assault can affect every facet of a victim’s life, other forms of civil legal assistance, such as help with divorce, child custody, housing, employment, wills, immigration, education, bankruptcy, and emancipation of minors, may be needed.
-An attorney experienced in sexual assault cases can assist a victim through the morass of confusing services and options available while providing additional emotional support as he or she goes through this difficult time.
+A sexual abuse lawyer experienced in these types of cases can assist a victim through the morass of confusing services and options available while providing additional emotional support as he or she goes through this difficult time.

 DISCLAIMER: This site and any information contained herein are intended for informational purposes only and should not be construed as legal advice.
 Seek competent legal counsel for advice on any legal matter.